Kaiso-666/PoketwoAutofarm/README.md

+## First of all
+Star this repo pls, it'll motivate me to update this time to time

 # Quick Start Guide
 You know what this is for.
 Just go to **Releases**, download the latest .zip file, and unzip it to get the entire package.
 ## 🚀 Platform Support